 Location: Located on the southeast corner of First Street & Lincoln Avenue on four acres donated by the city.
 The Stable will enhance the community connection in the Harbor District neighborhood.

-Project Timeline: Construction is to begin the fall of 2018 with the facility to open in 2019.
+Project Timeline: Construction of the Stables facility is planned to start in March 2019, with the Stables anticipated to open in early 2020.